AdobeDocs/campaign-web.en/help/v8/advanced-settings/send-using-waves.md

 One common use case for using several waves of the same size is with a call center involved.
 When managing a telephone loyalty campaign, your organization has a limited capacity to process the number of calls to contact subscribers.

-Using waves, restrict the number of messages to 20 per day, which is the daily processing capacity of a call center.
+Using waves, you can restrict the number of messages to 20 per day, which is the daily processing capacity of a call center.

 To do this, select the **[!UICONTROL Schedule multiple waves of the same size]** option.
 Enter **[!UICONTROL 20]** as the waves size and **[!UICONTROL 1 day]** in the **[!UICONTROL Interval]** field.